bluedenim/log4j-s3-search/README.md

 ### General
 In addition to the typical appender configuration (such as layout, Threshold, etc.), these common properties control the appender in general:
 *  **stagingBufferSize** -- the number of entries to collect for a batch before publishing (default is 2000).
+*  **stagingBufferAge** -- (optional) if specified, the number of *minutes* to wait before publishing a batch.
+If used, this parameter will override the condition set by *stagingBufferSize*.
+The value must be >= 1.
 *  **tags** -- comma-separated tokens to associate to the log entries (used mainly for search filtering).
 Examples:
     *  `production,webserver`
     *  `qa,database`

-A sample snippet from `log4j.properties`:
+A sample snippet from `log4j.properties` to publish whenever 2500 events are collected:
 ```
 log4j.appender.S3Appender=org.van.logging.log4j.S3LogAppender
 log4j.appender.S3Appender.layout=org.apache.log4j.PatternLayout